yuanchaiyc/Ling471/assignments/ass5-draft.md

 2. In the skeleton, there is a file `imbd_neural.py`.
 This is a **bonus** assignment.
 If you wish to complete it, install all the missing packages (particularly `tensorflow`) and make sure the program runs as expected (you can check against the original blog here:[https://thedatafrog.com/en/articles/word-embedding-sentiment-analysis/](https://thedatafrog.com/en/articles/word-embedding-sentiment-analysis/)).
 Ask any questions you like about the code on the discussion board, and note how the author of the code visualizes things such as accuracy in matplotlib.
 It's pretty **fun** but feel free to leave it till the end.
 There is no programming involved, everything is already implemented.

+3. Start a document (in your favorite text editor but such that it can be saved as PDF).
+We will later ask you to include various tables and figures in the document and comment on them.

 ### Part 1: Better clean up and lemmatization (in imdb_dataframe.py and in UWNetID_assignment5.py)

 1. In the `imdb_dataframe.py` skeleton, you will notice that the CleanFileContents() function has changed.
 We added several additional things to it.
 There are some comments there explaining the new steps.
 Set up the debugger and step through some of the program execution (e.g. some number of words in one file) to understand what the function is doing now and what changed.